 By the time the arrest warrant for Gales went out, it had become common for the Register to report on the trials and convictions of known radicals, so it is not a surprise that the paper teased its editor’s trial in the same manner.
 Gales of course absconded before the trial was held, but not before explaining in the Register’s final editorial that he had always maintained a commitment to printing an ‘impartial and truly independent newspaper’ and that his ‘endeavours, humble and limited as they may have been’ were have intended to rescue his ‘countrymen from the darkness of ignorance, and to awaken them to a sense of their privileges as human beings’ (Register, 27 June 1794).
 His crime, according to this editorial, is not to have written a letter promising to send pikes to the LCS, but to have ‘printed a newspaper which has so boldly dared to doubt the infallibility of ministers, and to investigate the justice and policy of their measures’ (Register, 27 June 1794).
 This is a vision of Gales not as the man who chaired meetings of the SSCI, or reprinted and repositioned political philosophies as urgent appeals to the disenfranchised people of Sheffield, but instead as the ‘generous, upright, disinterested [and] noble minded proprietor of The Sheffield Register’ described in the final editorial of Montgomery’s Iris (Montgomery in Everett 1854, 141).
-It is this Gales, too, who we find in both the composite biography of his successor, Montgomery and the memoirs of his wife, Winifred.
+It is this Gales, too, who we find in both the composite biography of his successor, Montgomery, and the memoirs of his wife, Winifred.

-James Everett and John Holland’s Memoirs of the Life and Writing of James Montgomery, a seven-volume biography published between 1854-67, tells their subject’s story using letters, editorials and essays written and collected throughout Montgomery’s life, some published previously, some seeing print here for the first time.
+James Everett and John Holland’s Memoirs of the Life and Writing of James Montgomery, a seven-volume biography published between 1854-67, tells their subject’s story using letters, editorials, and essays written and collected throughout Montgomery’s life, some published previously, some seeing print here for the first time.
 When dealing with Montgomery’s time as Gales’ clerk and apprentice, his contributions to the Register, his editorship of the Sheffield Iris and the three decades Montgomery spent working out of Hartshead Square, the biography doubles to a certain extent as a history of the press, and in doing so replicates many of the trends seen previously in the ways that Gales positioned the press during his time as printer.
 Gales himself is introduced into the narrative using that same editorial from Montgomery’s final issue of the Iris, reiterating not only that Gales was ‘generous, upright, disinterested and noble’ but again reemphasising that the people of Sheffield were ‘a reading and thinking people’ (Everett 1854, 141).
 Of Gales’ politics, Everett and Holland remain fairly enigmatic, deferring the matter to the reader’s judgment: ‘[the] movement of the time embraced, collectively, all sorts of alterations in the existing system of government, from simple reform to downright revolution’ (Everett 1854, 141).
 Of Gales’ involvement in such agitations, they say simply that the reader must ‘judge for himself’ (Everett 1854, 141).
 If Gales’ actions are deemed radical, the inference is that it is because he lived in radical times.
 Gales is not an instigator, or a facilitator; he has no role as an architect of this political climate, but is understood as part of a Sheffield community who acted ‘collectively.’